-Alright, time to get down to biz!
-Super excited to share these homemade garlic knots with you today.
-They’re not super complicated, but there are quite a few steps, so make sure you take the time to read through the entire recipe before getting started.
+Working with yeast is not super complicated!
+But there are quite a few steps, so make sure you take the time to read through the entire recipe before getting started.
 I also recommend reading through the ingredient list to making sure you have everything on hand!

 Moral of the story?
 If you want soft, chewy, and incredibly delicious garlic knots, don’t skip the bread flour!

 Yes!
 If you’re in a time crunch, I suggest making the dough ahead of time and freezing it.
 Then simply thaw and continue with the following steps as directed in the recipe.
 I always keep a batch of this dough hidden in the back of my freezer for when a garlic knot craving strikes!

 These garlic knots are super delicious on their own – especially straight from the oven – but also go great with a side of marinara sauce.
 You can check out my homemade marinara sauce here.

 If you try this garlic knots recipe from scratch, I’d love to hear about it!
 Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on Instagram! ♥